bitemyapp/learnhaskell/README.md

 This book by Simon Marlow is probably the best I've ever read on the topics of Parallelism and Concurrency: http://chimera.labs.oreilly.com/books/1230000000929

+A thorough walk-through on testing & incremental development of a multi-threaded application in Haskell: http://kukuruku.co/hub/haskell/haskell-testing-a-multithread-application

 http://www.haskell.org/haskellwiki/Functional_Reactive_Programming

 ## Recursion Schemes